Transcript

 00:05:51 It's all about practice and embracing that creative flow.

-00:05:54 And on top of that, no matter which editor you use, whether it's VS Code or WebStorm, which is a fully-fledged IDE, you can install the Tailwind CSS official
+00:05:54 And on top of that, no matter which editor you use, whether it's VS Code or WebStorm, which is a fully-fledged IDE, You can install the Tailwind CSS official

-00:06:04 extension that will speed up the writing of your Tailwind CSS classes significantly.
+00:06:04 extension that will speed up the writing of your TailWind CSS classes significantly.

 00:06:08 And if you're using WebStorm, you'll also get an extra edge with features like color previews for your theme and detailed information on each Tailwind